 A summer of writing becomes an absolute gift to yourself.
 Suddenly, setting the time aside for writing isn't a chore, something that could otherwise be used for holiday, or meet-ups, or family time - it's a joy, a luxury, a secret delight.
 You fall asleep the night before excited to wake up, with your writing bag ready, anticipating the time as if it's a rendezvouz with a lover.
 You spend your writing days surrounded by beauty, gloating in the wonder of it, staring into your secret worlds.
 You push on into the autumn, layering on extra tights, scarves, and cardigans.
 You smile secretly in the winter, as you type up the summer's writing or keep on writing with freezing rain hammering the windows, and as you pass your spots.
 And you feel your excitement rise, as spring finally starts to warm again, at the thought of being back out there, completely free, completely yourself, writing.

-The workshops start at £60 each; the more you book, the less you pay per workshop.
+The half-day workshops start at £30 each; the more you book, the less you pay per workshop.

 Email me with any questions.